Bible Passage: Luke 19: 1- 10

-- We all know about his desperation in climbing a tree.
+- We all know about his desperation in climbing a tree to see Jesus.
 But we often miss a rather insignificant act just before that.

 - Luke 19:4 – “So he ran ahead and climbed a sycamore-fig tree to see him, since Jesus was coming that way.”

-- He RAN ahead and climbed the tree.
-He made an effort to run ahead and climb the tree!
+- He ran ahead and climbed the tree.
+He made an extra effort!

 - He prepared himself for the most clear view of Jesus.
-He made an initial effort to see Jesus without any hindrance or obstacle.
-He set aside all the ridicule or mockery he might receive from people.
+He set aside all the ridicules or mockery he might receive from people.

 - I strongly believe that this simple and insignificant act tells a lot about his heart.
 He was ready to receive Jesus, into his home and his heart!

 - But Zacchaeus prepared himself to see Jesus.
-He made an effort.
 He did not give up.